Wisdom of crowds

 Becker, J., Brackbill, D., & Centola, D. (2017).
 Network dynamics of social influence in the wisdom of crowds.
 Proceedings of the National Academy of Sciences, 114 (26), E5070–E5076 [read]

 Becker, J., Centola, D., & Porter, E. The Wisdom of Political Crowds: Improved Accuracy and Decreased Polarization in Echo Chambers.
-(To be presented at the Annual Meeting of the American Sociological Association, 2018.)
+(R&R at PNAS)

 Improving Medical Decisions Making Through the Wisdom of Crowds.
 Robert Wood Johnson Pioneer Grant with Damon Centola, Devon Brackbill, Jaya Aysola, and Jingwen Zhang